 An agent is a program that runs on the same system where a debuggee application is running.
-The agent is responsible for sending state data -- such as the value of program variables and the call stack -- to Stackdriver Debugger when the code at a breakpoint location is executed.
+The agent is responsible for sending state data -- such as the value of program variables and the call stack -- to Cloud Debugger when the code at a breakpoint location is executed.

 You can have more than one agent per debuggee.
 For example, you may have an application that is made up of several runnable tasks.
 Each task has its own agent, but all together make up a single debuggee.
 However, if you are running multiple versions of an application, each version is a separate debuggee that can be debugged separately.

 A debugger client is an application that allows a user to set and remove breakpoints, and to view state data that is captured at a breakpoint (also known as a snapshot).
 An example of a debugger client is the Cloud Debugger tool that runs in the Google Cloud console.
 Another example is an IDE where you want to add debugger functionality.

 The API data model provides entities for debuggees and breakpoints, as well as types of state data that an agent can collect when code at a breakpoint location is executed.